CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Results

 \section{Results}

-We evaluate three policy variants: a baseline trained with hand-tuned rewards, a H-LIP-based CLF shaped policy (LIP-CLF), and an HZD-based CLF-shaped policy (HZD-CLF).
-All policies are validated in both sim-to-sim transfer using MuJoCo \cite{todorov2012mujoco} and on hardware (Fig. \ref{fig:gait_tiles}).
-The experiment video can be found \cite{clf_rl_video}.
-The policy runs onboard on an additional laptop mounted to the front of the torso during deployment, which also added additional mass (0.616 kg) to the robot.
+We evaluate four policy variants: a baseline with rewards from the Unitree open-source implementation\footnote{\url{https://tinyurl.com/e5nrjdb9}} (Unitree), a baseline trained with hand-tuned custom rewards (Custom), a H-LIP-based CLF shaped policy (LIP-CLF), and an HZD-based CLF-shaped policy (HZD-CLF)\footnote{Open source implementation is available at \url{https://github.com/Zolkin1/robot_rl}}.
+We also attempted to use potential shaping \cite{jeon2023benchmarking} to replace the tracking reward, but the policy never learned to walk.
+We hypothesize that potential shaping works better when some key rewards are left in their nominal form, but in our proposed framework there is only one tracking reward.
+The CLF-based policies were trained with many random seeds without any noticeable difference in performance, demonstrating that the proposed RL training pipeline is robust.
+All policies are first validated in sim-to-sim transfer using MuJoCo \cite{todorov2012mujoco}.
+Because the Unitree-baseline underperforms compared to the hand-tuned baseline (Fig. \ref{fig:mass_randomization}), only three policies are tested on hardware (Fig. \ref{fig:gait_tiles}).
+The policies run onboard on an additional laptop mounted to the front of the torso during deployment, which also added additional mass (0.616 kg) to the robot.

-\textit{\underline{CLF Decay Condition (Sim):}} To evaluate whether reference tracking alone is sufficient, or if enforcing the CLF decay condition provides additional benefit, we conduct an ablation study.
-Fig.~\ref{fig:clf_dec_comp} compares two policies: one trained with only the tracking reward (\(r_v\)), and another with both the tracking and CLF decay rewards (\(r_v\) and \(r_{\dot{v}}\)).
-Both policies track the commanded velocity \(v_x^d\) reasonably well across varying commands.
-However, the HZD-CLF policy shows improved steady-state tracking, maintaining average velocity closer to the desired value in forward and backward walking phases.
-While the overall transient behavior remains similar, the inclusion of the CLF decay condition reduces residual tracking error and promotes more consistent steady-state performance.
+\textit{\underline{CLF Decay Condition:}} To assess whether reference tracking alone is sufficient or if enforcing the CLF decay condition offers additional benefits, we conduct an ablation study.
+Table \ref{table:clf_comparison} compares two policies: one trained with only the tracking reward ($r_v$) and another trained with both the tracking and CLF decay rewards ($r_v$ and $r_{\dot{v}}$).
+We simulate 200 instances of the robot under out-of-distribution domain randomization to evaluate robustness.
+The mean and standard deviation of the tracking errors are reported at steady state while walking at 0.75 m/s.
+The results show that including the CLF condition generally reduces both the mean tracking error and its variability, averaging about a 10\% improvement in velocity tracking, and up to about 25\%.